CarlosVazAlves/XmlSuperParser/README.md

 ![image](https://user-images.githubusercontent.com/55634585/139148176-26cd65f0-7f19-46b1-aa6d-99405f62e267.png)<br><br>

-Using Java, the setters must defined by the programmer.
+Using Java, the setters must be defined by the programmer.
 In this situation, the variable name is irrelevant, only the setter is important:<br>

 ![image](https://user-images.githubusercontent.com/55634585/139148855-958f5013-6653-492c-90ab-5f5c2e75a46e.png)<br><br>

-In case of a setter was not properly named, an exception will be thrown specifying which setter was not found, for easier debugging.
+In case of a setter was not properly named, an exception will be thrown specifying which setter was not found, for easier debugging.<br><br><br>

+## Generic Serialization<br>

+Generic serialization is pretty self explanatory.
+It converts a XmlElement into a XML file.<br>
+User must specify the path and file name, as well as the charset intended for the XML file.<br>
+It is also possible to choose if the XML file will have indentation or not.<br>